microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaAttributeSet.md

 This example update an attribute set using MaxAttributesPerSet.

-- `Id` parameter specifies the name of the attribute set.
+- `-Id` parameter specifies the name of the attribute set.
 You can `Get-EntraBetaAttributeSet` to get more details.
-- `MaxAttributesPerSet` parameter specifies the maximum number of custom security attributes.
+- `-MaxAttributesPerSet` parameter specifies the maximum number of custom security attributes.

 ## Parameters